 Off-site BPA-responsible wetland mitigation actions would likely affect soils during construction.
 Effects could include, but are not limited to, temporary soil disturbance (such as compaction and erosion) from grading, excavating, and installing plants, constructing habitat features, or removing invasive species.
 Mitigation actions could temporarily increase the potential for soil erosion or compaction.
 Mitigation measures such as replanting disturbed areas and using BMPs such as erosion and sediment control measures would be implemented, and other mitigation measures identified in Table 2-3 would be used as appropriate to minimize short-term temporary adverse effects on soils at wetland mitigation sites.
-Depending on the nature of the mitigation action, the short-term temporary adverse effects on soils at wetland mitigation measures, soil impacts would be low to moderate and in the long-term effects would be beneficial.
+Depending on the nature of the mitigation action, the short-term temporary adverse effects on soils at wetland mitigation sites could be moderate to high; however, with the application of the mitigation measures, soil impacts would be low to moderate and in the long-term effects would be beneficial.
 Beneficial effects would include stabilizing soils, improving soil structure, improving infiltration and percolation of water through soil, and improving soil nutrient cycling.